Other Ethnic Groups and their Churches

 (Image from www.berlinnh.home.comcast.net)

 The first Baptists lived around the Androscoggin River near the "Fiberville" company sawmill.
 When Berlin was young, most of it's Residents were Baptist that is why the church is called the “First” Baptist Church because it is considered to be the first religion in Berlin.
 As the different churches were built here, many of the followers left this religion because there was no place of worship.
 The first Services were held in the old Salvation Army building.
-The first service in a real place built for the propos of worship was in the Universalist Church on Exchange Street in the year 1895.
+The first service in a real place built for the propose of worship was in the Universalist Church on Exchange Street in the year 1895.
 The Reverends A.S.
 Stowell, O.C.
 Sargent, and O.R.
 Hunt were appointed the committee.
 The first meeting in the new church was on April 15, 1900.

 Mt.
 Forist Methodist Episcopal Church